SoheilTavakkol/Banking-Loyalty-Churn-Analytics/README.md

 │   └── README.md
 │
 ├── 07-PowerBI-Dashboards/                    ✅ Phase 7 - COMPLETED
-│   ├── Executive-Dashboard.pbix
-│   ├── Marketing-Dashboard.pbix
+│   ├── Banking-Loyalty-Churn-Dashboards.pbix (3 pages: Executive, Marketing, CRM)
-│   ├── CRM-Dashboard.pbix
+│   ├── screenshots/
 │   └── README.md
 │
 └── README.md
 ```

-> **Note:** The originally planned Analyst Dashboard was descoped — three dashboards (Executive, Marketing, CRM & Retention) were judged sufficient to demonstrate the full range of dashboard design patterns (KPI cards, trend charts, distribution charts, funnels, and drill-down tables) for this portfolio.
+> **Note:** The originally planned Analyst Dashboard was descoped — three dashboards (Executive, Marketing, and CRM & Retention live as three pages inside a single .pbix file (shared navigation, slicers, and measure set) — not three separate files.) were judged sufficient to demonstrate the full range of dashboard design patterns (KPI cards, trend charts, distribution charts, funnels, and drill-down tables) for this portfolio.
 Phase 8 (Testing & Deployment) has no current implementation plan; the project is considered complete as of Phase 7.

 ---